open-feature/js-sdk/packages/server/README.md

 Clients can be assigned to a domain.
 A domain is a logical identifier which can be used to associate clients with a particular provider.
-If a domain has no associated provider, the global provider is used.
+If a domain has no associated provider, the default provider is used.

 ```ts
 import { OpenFeature, InMemoryProvider } from "@openfeature/server-sdk";